 Top Tips to Reduce Energy Consumption at Home

-The energy consumption used to power, heat and light our homes has a direct effect on our environmental impact.
+The energy consumption used to power, heat, and light our homes directly affects our environmental impact.
 Therefore, using energy resourcefully lowers carbon emissions and helps to protect our environment.

 Fossil fuels are the world’s primary source of energy consumption and account for approximately 80% of the world’s usage.
 Fossil fuels are organic materials formed from decayed plants and animals over millions of years, and they include coal, natural gas and oil that are burned to produce power.

 In addition, the environmental effects of burning fossil fuels are vast.
 The extraction of fossil fuels creates air and water pollution, along with land and wildlife degeneration.
-Furthermore, when we burn fossil fuels, they emit toxins such as carbon dioxide, which contributes to global warming.
+Furthermore, when we burn fossil fuels, they emit toxins such as carbon dioxide, contributing to global warming.

-By reducing your energy consumption, you will help to reduce the number of toxic fumes emitted into the environment, most notably carbon dioxide which, accounts for a vast percentage of airborne pollution.
+By reducing your energy consumption, you will help reduce the number of toxic fumes emitted into the environment, most notably carbon dioxide, which accounts for a vast percentage of airborne pollution.

-In conclusion, if every household made one small change to reduce energy consumption at home, such as replacing one incandescent light bulb with an energy-efficient bulb, we could make a significant impact on our environment today and for future generations to come.
+In conclusion, if every household made one small change to reduce energy consumption at home, such as replacing one incandescent light bulb with an energy-efficient bulb, we could significantly impact our environment today and for future generations to come.

-- Electric ovens with the new A+ energy rating use approximately 40% less energy than a B- rated oven.
+- Electric ovens with A+ energy rating use approximately 40% less energy than a B- rated oven.

 - Insulating your loft could save you around £200 a year off your energy bills.

-- Sealing your home and blocking cracks you will save money on your energy bill.
+- Sealing your home and blocking cracks will save money on your energy bill.

 - Block unused fireplaces to stop draughts.